 \subsection{Anomaly Detection}

-In this paper, we aim to address anomaly detection and trend prediction under one framework.
-Let's consider the anomaly detection first.
-As shown in Fig.~\ref{fig:1}, most anomalies appear as points, which are what we expect to detect.
-Assuming that 1. the latent variable of the segment $\textbf x_t$, namely $\textbf z$ follows multivariate standard Gaussian distribution $p_\theta (\textbf z)=\mathcal N(\textbf 0, \textbf I)$ and 2. the anomalies are in rare occurrence, and then the output of VAE, namely $\textbf x'_t$ that is free of anomalies can be largely reconstructed with VAE by
+In this paper, we aim to address anomaly detection and prediction under one framework.
+Let's consider anomaly detection first.
+As shown in Fig.~\ref{fig:1}, most of the anomalies appear as isolated points.
+Assuming that 1. the latent variable of the segment $\textbf x_t$, namely $\textbf z$ follows multivariate standard Gaussian distribution $p_\theta (\textbf z)=\mathcal N(\textbf 0, \textbf I)$ and 2. the anomalies are in a rare occurrence.
+The status $\textbf x_t$ can be largely reconstructed by